 Wisconsin election officials, however, think that all of us are wrong about that.
 In response to my article, I received the following email from the county clerk in a mid-sized Wisconsin county:

 "Good afternoon, Ms. McKim: Please tell me if a piece of Wisconsin certified equipment has ever been hacked, or how one could even attempt to hack said equipment.
 The equipment used in my county is never connected to the Internet.
 It's not even connected to our county network.
 Unless someone has figured out a way to hack through the unit's power cord, our equipment is basically unhackable."

-Our elections are run by a lightly trained and lightly supervised temporary workforce.
+Hacking might be a risk, but mistakes and malfunctions are a reality.
+Our voting machines are operated by a lightly trained and lightly supervised temporary workforce.
 None get more than four days of on-the-job experience every year.
 Even the election managers—the municipal and county clerks—work only part-time on that task.
 The 2016 presidential recount—for most election officials, a once-in-a-career opportunity to check their work—revealed that more than 1 in every 170 votes were incorrectly certified in the original canvass—mostly because of human error.